setzexe/cyber-foundations-learning/networking/traffic-flow.md

 - Packets arrive at the IP address
 - A port determines the destination source
 - A process receives the data
-- The application pricesses the request
+- The application processes the request
 - A response is generated and sent back.

 The user sees this extremely fast as one action.